Toby Lerner Ansin: Community service

 In 1987, Ansin flew to Monte Carlo, Monaco, and personally arranged for the visit of her Serene Highness Princess Caroline of Monaco to Miami the following April to benefit Miami City Ballet, Les Ballets de Monte-Carlo, and the Princess Grace Foundation.

 For 27 years, Ansin worked without compensation, until her longtime companion, Leonard J. Rapport, was diagnosed with pancreatic cancer, requiring her to retire from active participation at MCB, except for remaining on the board of directors, to care for him until his death 10 months later.

 Ansin remains an active board member of the MCB.
-Annually since 2010, the Toby Lerner Ansin Scholarship Award is given to the most promising dancer in the MCB school.
+Since 2010, the annual Toby Lerner Ansin Scholarship Award has been given to the most promising dancer in the MCB school.

 Personal life

 Toby Lerner was born in Boston to Dr. Henry H. Lerner, a radiologist, and Helen (née Kruger) Lerner.
 Her brother Bennett Lerner (born 1944) became a concert pianist and made his debut at the Carnegie Recital Hall in New York City in 1976.

 Toby Lerner married Edmund N. Ansin on June 11, 1961, and had three children with him: Andrew Lerner Ansin, James Lerner Ansin, and Stephanie Lerner Ansin.
 Stephanie Ansin was a co-founder of, and served as artistic director of, The PlayGround Theatre in Miami (now the Miami Theater Center).

 The Ansins were divorced in November 1983.
 Edmund N. Ansin died in July 2020; the Sunbeam Television broadcast operations were expected to continue within the Ansin family, led by Andrew and James.